132nd-vWing/132-TRP-388/TRP/SAT/SAT 2 Low altitude deliveries.md

 Tactics and profiles for low-altitude A-G weapon deliveries.

 ## Objectives
-* Objctive 1: Know the different strategic and counterland mission-types:
+* Objective 1: Know the different strategic and counterland mission-types:
 (Strike, AI, GAI, SCAR, CAS, FAC(A), CSAR).
 * Objective 2: Use correct FENCE as per Training Manual.
 * Objective 3: Know and respect Targeting Contract: